miniBill/witch-awakening/DLCs/TheElementOfDarkness/Perks.md

 - Element: Shadows
 - Cost: 6

 With this perk you can now trust in the shadows to guide you: when walking in complete darkness you may opt to be guided by shadows, getting ever closer to your goal, teleporting from one patch of darkness to another.
-This can guide you so long as you vaguely know where you're going/want to go, but has the drawback that the shadows will sometimes redirect you somewhere they think you ought to go instead.
-Not as fast or reliable as portals, and doesn't let you transport anything except what you carry, but this perk is cheaper, and can guide you to places you've not yet been to.
+This can guide you so long as you vaguely know where you’re going/want to go, but has the drawback that the shadows will sometimes redirect you somewhere they think you ought to go instead.
+Not as fast or reliable as portals, and doesn’t let you transport anything except what you carry, but this perk is cheaper, and can guide you to places you’ve not yet been to.

 ## Perk: Forbidden Knowledge